Hydro Excavation & Utility Daylighting Services in Oregon

 Using hydro excavation to daylight utilities before mechanical excavation:

-• Reduces the risk of utility strikes, service interruptions, and costly project delays
+• Helps reduce the risk of utility strikes, service interruptions, injuries, and project delays.

-• Supports safe utility exposure before mechanical excavation begins
+• Provides documented utility exposure before nearby mechanical excavation proceeds.

 Why Oregon Contractors Choose Mid-State for Hydro Excavation